ARTICLE

 FinCEN Beneficial Ownership Information Filing Timeline:

-• New companies (established after January 1, 2024): You must file within 90 calendar days of receiving confirmation from your state’s Secretary of State (or equivalent office) that the entity was registered.
-After January 1, 2025, this deadline will decrease to 30 days.
+• New companies (established after January 1, 2024): Your deadline is the later of March 21 or 30 calendar days after receiving confirmation from your state’s Secretary of State (or equivalent office) that the entity was registered.
+Entities affected by one of the many hurricanes in 2024 may qualify for a 90-day extension

 • Ownership Changes: If your business makes substantial changes to its beneficial ownership structure, such as accepting an investment in exchange for an equity stake over 25%, you must correct your previous report within 30 days of the change occurring.

 If you miss the deadline or submit an inaccurate report, FinCEN offers a 30-day grace period for voluntary corrections to avoid penalties.
-However, willful non-compliance or providing false information can result in severe consequences, including daily fines, substantial monetary penalties, and even criminal charges in extreme cases.
+However, willful non-compliance or providing false information can result in severe consequences, including daily fines in excess of $600, substantial monetary penalties, and even criminal charges in extreme cases.

 Company officers may be held personally responsible for failing to file required reports, so timely and accurate reporting should be a priority for all businesses subject to these rules.